What is an Active Birth Workshop?

 The workshop, which is designed for women and their birth partners, takes place over a whole day, from 10am until 4.30pm either on a Saturday or Sunday.
 This includes a break for lunch (which is not provided).
 Tea, coffee, water and biscuits will be available throughout the workshop.

-Groups are kept to a maximum of five couples, and have a relaxed and comfortable atmosphere.
+Our groups are kept to a maximum of four couples, and have a relaxed and comfortable atmosphere.
 The day is loosely structured, but is kept flexible to ensure there is plenty of opportunity for questions and discussion.

 All are welcome.
 Women come with male or female partners and/or mothers, sisters, friends and birth companions.